CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/secrets.md

 # Secrets

-When packaged in an Agent the Profiles SDK (`CortexSession`) will have access to Cortex Secrets in the cluster.
+When packaged in an Agent the Profiles SDK will have access to Cortex Secrets in the cluster.
 However, secrets are not exposed to applications running outside the Cortex cluster.
 Although this may seem like a limitation, the Profiles SDK includes a local mock client for providing secrets.

 This mock client may be useful when:
-* when running an application locally (outside the cluster) that uses a Connection or DataSource defined in a remote Cortex Cluster (with secrets)
+* when running an application locally (outside the cluster) that uses a Connection or Data Source defined in a remote Cortex Cluster (with secrets)
-* when running an application locally (outside the cluster) that uses a Connection or DataSource in a remote storage (S3/GCS/Azure)
+* when running an application locally (outside the cluster) that uses a Connection or Data Source in a remote storage (S3/GCS/Azure)

 Base Interface: `com.c12e.cortex.profiles.client.CortexSecretsClient`